 The kids were just gorgeous and loved having their pictures taken and being able to see themselves on the screen |

-On our way to the airport on our last day on Tanna, we wandered around a small market in LĂ©nakel where a colourful and intriguing selection of fresh fruit and vegetables was on offer.
-We got lots of curious stares as tourism was pretty slim at the time and those who come to Tanna go to the main tourist spots.
+On our way to the airport on our last day on Tanna, we wandered around a small market in Lénakel where a colourful and intriguing selection of fresh fruit and vegetables was on offer.
+We got lots of curious stares as tourism was pretty slim at the time, and those who come to Tanna go to the main tourist spots.

-Then it was back to Port Villa where we were greeted with airconditioniing!
-A return to a world we were accustomed to but what an amazing visit we had enjoy.
-From the day we arrived until leaving the island not only had we gazed into the fiery maw of a very volatile volcano, we experienced a series of shocks from an earthquake and small tsunamis, allowed to met local villagers and experience some of theu=ir kastoms.
-Despite the tumultuous Mt Yasur I found it a place for stillness and solitude, a place to return to fundamentals.
+Then it was back to Port Villa where we were greeted with air conditioniing!
+A return to a world we were accustomed to - but what an amazing visit we had enjoyed.
+From the day we arrived until leaving the island not only had we gazed into the fiery maw of a very volatile volcano, we experienced a series of shocks from an earthquake and small tsunamis, were allowed to meet local villagers and experience some of their kastoms.
+Despite the tumultuous Mt Yasur, I found it a place for stillness and solitude, a place to return to fundamentals.
 There is a simplicity of life and the warmth and humour in the people making this place an idyllic place.
-I gave me pause for thought at what treasures we are missing out on by not knowing and understanding more about our Australian indigens.
+It gave me pause for thought at what treasures we are missing out on by not knowing and understanding more about our Australian indigens.
 One can always hope!

 Thanks as always to our marvellous travel manager, Bev Edwards, who makes everything go so smoothly.